es02/concertmanager/README.md

 ## Security Vulnerabilities

 If you discover a security vulnerability within Laravel, please send an e-mail to Aimi Hobson via [minervavine@gmail.com](mailto:minervavine@gmail.com).
-All security vulnerabilities will be promptly addressed.
+All security vulnerabilities will be promptly triaged.

 ## License